 Dating websites and dating apps are still the number one way people meet, connect and fall in love.
-That said, there are some downsides to dating websites and dating apps, one which is the ease of lying about things–specifically your age.
-That is the subject of this week’s Love Essentially, published in the Chicago Tribune Pioneer Press.
+That said, there are some downsides. one negative is the ease in which people can lie, specifically about age.
+So, are you lying about your age on dating sites?
+I want to tell you why you should stop.

-The ability to get away with lying about your age in online dating is scary, and it happens a lot.
+The ability to get away with lying about your age on dating sites is scary, and it happens a lot.
 People can provide any number they choose, photos can be deceiving or site users can post old photos to back up the lie.
 Read this email I got from a divorced woman:

 I went out with a guy who claimed to be 45 when he was really 58.
 He didn’t tell me his actual age until we had gone out on several dates.
 I liked him so I continued to see him, but his age was always an issue for me.
 Looking back, I probably should have ended things when I found out his age.
 We broke up recently (after over a year of dating), and I noticed he’s online again saying he’s 13 years younger.
 I find this utterly annoying and wrong.
 He’s not a bad guy, but it’s so unfair and misleading.